Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 Immediately as we had crossed the bridge we saw a large hot pool - it was only tepid, so I just took a footbath in it.
 The pool was once used to teach swimming but it is now too cold.

-At both Brautartunga and at Englandshver the geothermal water reaches the temperature of a whopping 75-100°C, so the hot water is pumped and used for heating.
+At both Brautartunga and at Englandshver the geothermal water reaches a temperature of a whopping 75-100°C, so the hot water is pumped and used for heating.

 It had been sunny, but almost as soon as we reached the hot pools it became cloudy, dark and windy and the temperature dropped.
 You can see the difference between the two photos taken only 10 minutes apart.

 We had been travelling all day long and it was getting late.
 I know I am a wuss, I should have just jumped in - I will do so next time I visit Englandshver!

 We followed the creek further up and saw many places where the water was comfortably warm and would have been an ideal bathing place.
 It was a bit slimy though but so serene.

-It reminded me a little bit of the popular Reykjadalur valley in South-Iceland, where you can bathe in a hot river.
-My travel-blog on Reykjadalur is by far my most popular, but that also means that Reykjadalur has become crowded.
+It reminded me a little bit of the Reykjadalur valley in South-Iceland, where you can bathe in a hot river.
+My travel-blog about Reykjadalur is by far my most popular, but that also means that Reykjadalur has become crowded.
 There was nobody at Englandshver on the other hand.

 We left after taking a footbath in several places to check the temperature of the water.
 Now it was time to cross the river on the metal pipe bridge again...

 I have seen photos of Englandshver where some people have taken a dip in the river itself beneath the bridge.
 So that river must be at least tepid.
 A little bit further you will find a wading spot popular with kids.

 I am already looking forward to my visit next summer.
-Lundarreykjadalur is not far from Reykjavík where I live, so I can just go on a day-trip.
+Lundarreykjadalur is not far from Reykjavík where I live, so I can just go on a day trip to Lundarreykjadalur.

 Here you can see the location of Englandshver on Google Maps.